Our whey protein is made in the French Alps and is unique in the world.

 Although cyclists have a choice of protein powders, specialists will most often recommend whey over any other product.
 This is primarily due to its composition.
 Whey is dehydrated whey powder (derived from milk).

 This powder is naturally rich in amino acids and BCAAs (branched-chain amino acids) and low in lactose and fat.
-Mechanically extracted, normally without solvents, whey has the best ratio of essential amino acids to total amino acids.
+Extracted mechanically, normally without solvents, whey is the food with the best ratio of essential amino acids to total amino acids.

 This high concentration of protein provides the means to effectively supplement your macro-nutrient intake.

 Whey is also highly bioavailable.
-The body rapidly absorbs the amino acids and BCAAs it contains.
-Ideal for post-exercise supplementation.
+The body will quickly absorb the amino acids and BCAAs it contains.
+This is ideal for post-workout supplementation.
 In the case of cyclists, the aim is to optimize muscle recovery after training.
-A fast-assimilating protein powder will be crucial to repairing the damage caused by intense training as quickly as possible.
+A fast-absorbing protein powder is crucial here to repair the damage caused by intense training as quickly as possible.

 Which whey protein to choose?